Can you support CaringBridge during our March campaign? Generous donors like you ensure that CaringBridge remains ad-free, private and protected.

 A new friend told us, "the worse day is the day of the diagnosis."
 Friday was that day and it was a whirlwind.
 We've consulted great doctors (per my best man Stefan Zachar at PinnacleCare and our friend and personal Dr. Willy Lopez) Ortho Dr. James Voglino and the MRI team at CMI-South discovered the tumor.
 They referred us to a specialized orthopedic oncologist, Dr. Thomas Temple, whose office made accommodations to see us STAT.
 Damn that biopsy needle was BIG.
 Dr. Temple's office team was simply amazing.
 We knew we were in the right hands.
 Surgical plan in place, they referred us to a pediatric hematology oncologist, Dr. Maggie Fader, at Nicklaus Children's Hospital – whose compassionate team navigated us through the treatment schema.

 Our treatment began Monday July 17, 2017.
-We caught the tumor early – it's Stage IIB which is very treatable and has a high cure, success rate.
+We caught the tumor early – it's Stage IIB which is very treatable.
 We expect 3 months of chemo, followed by surgery, recovery and then another 5 months of chemo.
 About 9 months all-in.
 It will be a long haul, but we think we know what to expect (we hope)!
 We're going to miss a lot of school this year so homeschool is in the works.
 No swim team either, but we plan to keep life as normal as possible and to attend as many events as possible... because that's how my wife Michele rolls.

 Depending on the Chemo, Patrick is planning some goals to reach along the way:

 1. He hopes to attend (at least a couple days) of Westminster's Warrior Week in August (with or without his hair) 2.
 He's planning on making the high school trip to London in the Spring 3.
 We're planning on a white water rafting trip on the Colorado river next summer